wgmo/graphtik/README.rst

 - `Merge <operation merging>` or `nest <operation nesting>` sub-pipelines.
 - Early `eviction` of intermediate results from `solution`, to optimize memory footprint.
 - Solution tracks all intermediate `overwritten <overwrite>` values for the same dependency.
-- Parallel execution (but underdeveloped).
 - Elaborate `Graphviz`_ plotting with configurable `plot theme`\s.
 - Integration with Sphinx sites with the new :rst:dir:`graphtik` directive.
 - Authored with :ref:`debugging <debugging>` in mind.
-- Parallel execution (but underdeveloped & deprecated).
+- Parallel execution (but underdeveloped & DEPRECATED).

 Anti-features
 ^^^^^^^^^^^^^

+- It's not meant to follow complex conditional logic based on `dependency` values (though it does support that to `a limited degree <partial outputs>`).

 - It's not an orchestrator for long-running tasks, nor a calendar scheduler - `Apache Airflow <https://airflow.apache.org/>`_, `Dagster
   <https://github.com/dagster-io/dagster>`_ or `Luigi <https://luigi.readthedocs.io/>`_